omnifla/Syrup/readme.md

 - 🔍 **Smart Coupon Finder**: Automatically scans for and applies the best coupons during checkout.
 - 🌱 **Ethical & Transparent**: Open-source and free from hidden agendas or shady affiliate deals.
-- 🔒 **Privacy-Focused**: No tracking, no data harvesting—just savings.
+- 🔒 **Privacy-Focused**: No tracking, no data harvesting just savings.

 ---